WebAssembly/spec/md-proto/WebAssembly.md

 The Data Section consists of an [array] of data initializers.

-A *data initializer* consists of a [string] and an offset.
-It describes data to be loaded into linear memory as part of
-[linear memory instantiation](#linear-memory-instantiation).
+A *data initializer* consists of a [string] and a *start offset*.
+It describes data to be loaded into linear memory as part of [linear memory instantiation](#linear-memory-instantiation).

 **Validation:**
- - For each element of the array, the sum of the offset and the length of the string is checked to be less than the initial size declared in the [Memory Section](#memory-section).
+ - For each element of the array, the sum of the start offset and the length of the string is required to be less than the initial size declared in the [Memory Section](#memory-section).
- - If any byte of linear memory would be initialized by more than one data initializer, validation fails.
+ - The start offset of each element of the array is required to be greater than the index of any byte initialized by elements that precede it.

 #### Name Section